cosmicjs/docs/docs/guides/README.md

 ## Gatsby
 [Gatsby](https://gatsbyjs.org/) is a framework for building React websites and apps.

 Cosmic makes a great [Gatsby CMS](https://www.cosmicjs.com/knowledge-base/gatsby-cms) for your Gatsby websites and apps.

-Get started adding Cosmic-powered content into your Gatsby apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Gatsby apps:

 ### 1. Install a new Gatsby app
 You can use the Gatsby CLI to install a new Gatsby app that includes tooling and configurations.